-To demonstrate an adequate level of top-level commitment, a Group Anti-Bribery and Anti-Corruption Policy is established and adopted by the Board to provide guidelines and parameters in preventing any corrupt activities involving the Group's Directors, employees, business associates and all parties related to the Group businesses while they perform work or services for or on behalf of the Group.
+To demonstrate an adequate level of top-level commitment and to ensure the Group's compliance with the principle of zero-tolerance on any and all forms of gratification as well as applicable anti-bribery and corruption laws and regulations, a Group Anti-Bribery and Anti-Corruption Policy is established and adopted by the Board to provide guidelines and parameters in preventing any corrupt activities involving the Group's Directors, employees, business associates and all parties related to the Group businesses while they perform work or services for or on behalf of the Group.
 The Group Anti-Bribery and Anti-Corruption Policy is also set to ensure the strict compliance of all preventive system and the relevance law in force.

-The Group upholds highest standards of integrity in all business interactions and adopts a strict zero tolerance of any forms of bribery and corruption in its working environment.
 The core principle in relation to anti-bribery and corruption of the Group is enshrined in the Code of Conduct and Ethics as well as the Conflict of Interest Framework approved by the Board.
 The ethic requirements and misconducts, gift policy, conflicts of interest and anti-fraud policy are also specified in the Human Resource Procedures and Employee Handbook to guide the ethical conduct and behaviours of employees.
 Therefore, these have explicitly defined the expectations of the Board on each employee, Director as well as business associates to strictly comply with the terms of good business practices and to uphold high personal conduct and integrity.

-Besides, the Group continuously conducts awareness programs for all new and existing employees to refresh awareness of anti-bribery and anti-corruption measures, and to continuously promote integrity and ethics.
+Moreover, the Group continuously conducts awareness programs for all new and existing employees to refresh awareness of anti-bribery and anti-corruption measures, and to continuously promote integrity and ethics.
 Every employee is expected to understand and comply with the laws, rules and regulations that are applicable to their duties and designations.
 The Group Anti-Bribery and Anti-Corruption Policy and the Code of Conduct and Ethics are reviewed from time to time to safeguard the effectiveness of the governance culture within the Group.

-In addition, the Group has put in place a whistle-blowing policy which is approved by the Board and administered by the Audit Committee Chairman and Senior Independent Director to support the Group's principles and code of conduct.
+In addition, the Group has put in place a Whistle-blowing Policy which is approved by the Board and administered by the Audit Committee Chairman and Senior Independent Director to support the Group's principles and code of conduct.
 A proper channel for whistle blowing is established to encourage all stakeholders (including but not limited to, employees, customers, suppliers, government bodies and financial institutions) to raise genuine concerns about possible improprieties in matters of financial reporting, compliance and other malpractices at the earliest opportunity and in an appropriate way on a confidential basis, unless prohibited by law, without fear of any form of reprisal, harassment, victimisation or retaliation as well as with safeguard of the interest of the whistle blower in place.

 In line with government's policy and efforts towards prohibition and prevention of bribery and corruption, the Group is committed to the highest standard of integrity and preserving a high standard of accountability while exercising proper care and judgement in discharging the daily business activities.
 Appropriate due diligence is required to be practiced in assessing integrity of the business dealings undertaken to avoid any allegations of bribery and corruption.
-Throughout the five (5) financial years under review from year 2017 to year 2021, there were zero bribery and corruption related incidents reported through the whistleblowing channel.
+Throughout the four (5) financial years under review from year 2018 to year 2022, there were zero bribery and corruption related incidents reported through the whistleblowing channel.
 Nevertheless, the Group strives to ensure that our people act professionally, ethically and honourably to preserve the record of zero reported incidents of bribery and corruption by continuously fostering a positive culture of compliance.